 Australia's last review was undertaken in 2007.
+Australia has invited its next review visit to be held in September 2014.

 Australia is compliant with the minimum requirements of the KPCS.

-G. Infringements and cooperation with Respect to Enforcement
+G.Infringements and cooperation with Respect to Enforcement

-In accordance with the November 2009 Administrative Decision on Cooperation on Implementation and Enforcement, made at the Plenary meeting in Swakopmund, Australia provides the following report on implementation and enforcement issues (enforcement, KP-related infringements and breaches, fraudulent certificates, suspicious shipments, exchange of information between Participants in relation to investigations).
+In accordance with the November 2009 Administrative Decision on Cooperation on Implementation and Enforcement, made at the plenary meeting in Swakopmund, Australia provides the following report on implementation and enforcement issues (enforcement, KP-related infringements and breaches, fraudulent certificates, suspicious shipments, exchange of information between Participants in relation to investigations).